Experts call for changes in KiwiSaver rules to help home buyers

 However, if you have withdrawn money from your KiwiSaver account to buy a home once, you cannot withdraw your KiwiSaver funds to buy a home a second time.

-Furthermore, a person cannot currently withdraw money to build a first home on land or to buy a rental property.
+This isn’t the only exception that experts believe warrants further review.
+Additionally, individuals are currently unable to withdraw money to build a first home on land or to purchase a rental property.

 The Commission for Financial Capability (CFFC) has asked the Government to project what could happen if one was allowed to withdraw their KiwiSaver funds to buy a house that wasn’t owner occupied.